Purushottam29/Breast_Aware/README.md

 ## Future Improvements

 - Improve model accuracy with larger datasets.
-- Deploy to a production-grade backend.
 - Add user authentication and saved reports.
 - Add a PDF report download feature for predictions.

----

-## Acknowledgements

-* **Lovable AI** — used to generate the initial frontend layout.
-* **OpenAI** — for guidance and support through ChatGPT.
-* My college professors and peers for feedback and suggestions.

 ---